-What To Say When You Talk To Yourself by Shad Helmstetter, is a self-help book which explores the principles behind self talk.
-In the book, Helmstetter provides examples of the various levels of self talk as well as precise self talk scripts that readers can use to improve their inner dialogue and hence, optimize their lives towards success.
+What to Say When You Talk to Yourself (2017) explores the principles behind self talk.
+In the book, the author Shad Helmstetter elaborates on five distinct levels of self talk as well as precise scripts that readers can use to improve their inner dialogue and optimize their lives for health, wealth, and success.

-5. Re-frame your self talk from: “I just can’t seem to get anything done today!” to: “I am organized and complete my work on time.”
+- [Reframe Self Talk] “I just can’t seem to get anything done today!” -> “I am organized and complete my work on time!”

-On any given day, each of us engages in self talk on any of the five different levels, says Helmstetter.
+On any given day, each of us engages in self talk on different levels, says Helmstetter.
 Some of the levels work for us, whilst others work against us.
 The five distinct levels of self talk are:

 Level 1: “Negative Acceptance.”

-This is the lowest level of self talk and is the most damaging.
-According to Helmstetter, most of our self talk occurs at this level.
+Level 1: “Negative Acceptance” is the lowest level of self talk and is the most damaging.
+According to the author, most of our self talk occurs at this level.
 Here are a few examples:

 “I can’t seem to get anything right!”